PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Thrush

 Thrush is a bacterial infection that thrives in wet, dirty environments.
 It typically affects the frog and produces a foul-smelling, black discharge.
+Symptoms include a smelly hoof and black ooze around the frog.

 Treatment involves keeping stalls clean and dry.
 Regular hoof-picking is crucial to prevent thrush.
 Gladiator Equine’s advanced therapy devices can support hoof health by promoting a clean and dry environment.